Interference alignment for the MIMO interference channel: Main results

-where for $i > 3$, we define $d_i$ to be $d_{\overline i}$, where $\overline i$ is the remainder of~$i$ when dividing by~$3$. \end{corollary} Of course, Corollary~\ref{c:necessary-specialized-3-user} also holds for any reordering of the three users.
-Moreover, if we assume that the transmit dimensions~$d_i$ are all equal to some fixed~$d$, then the infeasible parameters correspond to the shaded ares of Figure~\ref{f:3userfeasibleRegionINTRO}.
-In fact, in this symmetric case, we have completely characterized the feasible region.
+where for $i > 3$, we define $d_i$ to be $d_{\overline i}$, where $\overline i$ is the remainder of~$i$ when divided by~$3$. \end{corollary} Of course, Corollary~\ref{c:necessary-specialized-3-user} also holds for any reordering of the three users.
+Moreover, if we assume that the transmit dimensions~$d_i$ are all equal to some fixed~$d$, then the infeasible parameters correspond to the shaded areas of Figure~\ref{f:3userfeasibleRegionINTRO}.
+In fact, as shown by our next theorem, in this symmetric case we have completely characterized the feasible region.

-\begin{theorem} Let $K=3$ and without loss of generality, we can assume that $N \geq M$.
+\begin{theorem} Let $K=3$ and without loss of generality, let us assume that $N \geq M$.
 Then interference alignment is feasible if and only if for each $r \geq 0$,

 Moreover, if, in addition, $N + M = 4d$, then there is a unique solution if $N > M$ and there are $\binom{2d}{d}$ solutions if $N = M = 2d$. \end{theorem}